 3.32 The committee noted that it had not seen evidence that was likely to be generalisable to clinical practice, or about how larotrectinib was likely to be used in clinical practice.
 It acknowledged that there was substantial clinical uncertainty about the population, modelling of comparator treatments, survival estimates and utility values.
 However, it considered that the data from larotrectinib trials were promising, because tumour response rates were good, and it showed that larotrectinib was likely to improve overall and progression-free survival.
 The committee noted that many of the key clinical uncertainties could be addressed by collecting data in the Cancer Drugs Fund (see section 3.31).
 The committee then considered if larotrectinib showed plausible potential to be cost effective at the end of the managed access agreement.
 It noted that the range of ICERs from the available analyses, which included most of the committee's preferred assumptions for the population from the trials compared with established practice, were within what is usually considered a cost-effective use of NHS resources, if larotrectinib meets the end-of-life criteria.
 However, the committee considered that, because of the many underlying clinical uncertainties, the ICERs were not reliable, and that cost-effectiveness estimates could be improved by collecting data in the Cancer Drugs Fund.
-The committee recalled, from Appraisal and funding of cancer drugs from July 2016 (including the new Cancer Drugs Fund) – a new deal for patients, taxpayers and industry, that the Cancer Drugs Fund is designed 'to offer pharmaceutical companies that are willing to price their products responsibly with a new fast-track route to NHS funding for the best and most promising drugs'.
+The committee recalled, from NHS England's Appraisal and funding of cancer drugs from July 2016 (including the new Cancer Drugs Fund) – a new deal for patients, taxpayers and industry, that the Cancer Drugs Fund is designed 'to offer pharmaceutical companies that are willing to price their products responsibly with a new fast-track route to NHS funding for the best and most promising drugs'.
 The committee concluded that larotrectinib met the criteria to be included in the Cancer Drugs Fund as an option for people with NTRK fusion-positive solid tumours, if the conditions in the managed access agreement are followed.

 3.33 The company considered larotrectinib to be innovative because it targets a gene fusion instead of a tumour type.
 The patient and clinical experts agreed.
 The committee considered larotrectinib to be innovative because it represents a major change in the treatment of NTRK fusion-positive solid tumours.
 The committee understood that important innovations were already underway as part of the NHS long-term plan to improve genomic testing in clinical practice.
 These advances will likely help the uptake of treatments targeted to a gene alteration.
 The Cancer Drugs Fund clinical lead explained that histology-independent treatments entering the market are accelerating the advances in genomic testing in the NHS.
 It is estimated that 100,000 solid tumours will be tested per year once the genomic medicine service is fully established, thought to be in the next 2 years.
 The committee acknowledged that the improvements in genomic testing would bring wider benefits to the NHS and that these benefits have not been captured in the QALY calculation.
 The committee concluded that larotrectinib would be beneficial for patients, but it had not been presented with evidence of any additional benefits specific to larotrectinib that were not captured in the measurement of the QALY.